Healthy Minds and Bodies are the foundation of Healthy Learners!

 - The corona virus is not and has never been a single virus.
 As with "the common cold" it is a series of related and ever-adapting/mutating viruses.
 This is why things like the flu vaccine is adapted each year to address the specific strains being observed in the population.

 - When health organizations declare a state of emergency that doesn't equate to a need to panic - that declaration mobilizes programming and funding that allows the international medical community to move quickly to address a current change in the medical landscape.
 That does not mean we are in a state of imminent disaster.
+These are legislative tools to facilitate the appropriate response to an evolving situation.

 - Bear in mind that we live in an age of the 24 hour news cycle.
 Radio, television, web and podcasts as well as websites and newspapers must constantly be generating content to keep audiences connected and hearing advertising messages that pay for production.
 As a result, media outlets can and will spin information to generate interest and attention.
 (If you look even at the articles below, the text says not to panic, but they use pictures designed to generate an emotional reaction of concern/anxiety/fear.)
 Keep in mind that the information we are provided is edited for consumption, regardless of the source, and do research to see where the common threads emerge.